 The course is designed as a series of eight online modules.
 The first module focuses on historical thinking; the remaining seven modules are centered on objects that speak to a broad topic in American history.
 Participants may choose which modules they would like to complete for the course.
 In each module, you will complete activities that allow you to engage in the historical inquiry process and provide opportunities to think about classroom applications.

 Students enrolled in Hidden in Plain Sight are expected to work through each module and complete all required assignments.
-Modules are due by stated deadlines and all work must be completed by November 4.
-If a participant falls more than two modules behind the due dates as stated on the syllabus, they may be dropped from the course at the instructor's discretion.
+Modules are due by stated deadlines and all work must be completed by April 21.
 Assignments in each module include: